weimeng23/dotfiles/README.md

 1. Use default prefix key

+2. Base index start from 1

-2. Automatically renumber the windows of a session after any window is closed
+3. Automatically renumber the windows of a session after any window is closed

-3. Large history message (200000 lines)
+4. Large history message (200000 lines)

-4. Modify window-status-format, easy to find current pane(`**` on both sides)
+5. Modify window-status-format, easy to find current pane(`**` on both sides)

-5. Status bar updates every 2s
+6. Status bar updates every 2s

 ### Inputrc